shashwatanand29/Custom-Built-Audio-Boom-Box-Prototype/README.md

 The project started as a functional **cardboard prototype (V1)** and was later rebuilt into **Version 2 using a repurposed Philips shelf-speaker enclosure**.
 The V2 enclosure provides a substantially more rigid and acoustically suitable structure, resulting in **better overall sound reproduction and improved bass response** compared with the original prototype.

 The core audio electronics and battery system were retained from the original design.
-At the same time, V2 introduced practical hardware improvements including a dedicated **AUX input** and an upgraded **XT60 charging connector** for more robust high-current DC charging.
+At the same time, V2 introduced practical hardware improvements, including a dedicated **AUX input** and an upgraded **XT60 charging connector** for more robust high-current DC charging.

 ---